krishnakumar4a4/ErLucid/README.md

 - Recursive looping is not automatically prevented, need to take care while tracing OTP modules.

 # Good things
-- OTP calls are by default isolated, tracing should be set explicitly.
+- OTP calls are by default isolated, and their tracing should be set explicitly.
-- Used xref for validation and event manager for seamless message processing
+- Used xref for validation and event manager for seamless message processing.
+- Trace file consumption happens now in "rust programming language" for performance reasons.

 # Roadmap
 Still need to work hard on visualizing concurrent processes,function calls and memory consumption without loosing the essence.